laisaraujom/laisaraujom/README.md

 ---

-## 🛠️ Some of the technologies and tools I've been working with are:
+## 🛠️ Some of the technologies and tools I've been working with:

 | Categories            |   Tools I've used                     |
 |:---------------------:|:-------------------------------------:|